Introduction to Health Law and Ethics

 - Discuss the basis of and primary sources of law.

-- Discuss the classifications of law.
+- Discuss the classifications of law as they relate to the medical assistant’s role

 - Define the concepts of torts and discuss how the tort of negligence affects health care.